 The successful applicant confirms enrollment with NIC via payment of the admission fee prior within 7 working days of receipt of the acceptance notification via email.

-※ Online application form will be accessible commencing from Autumn 2021 here
+※ Online application form will be accessible commencing from November 2021 here

-- Year 10 (Pre-IB) entry: Have completed a minimum of 9 years of formal education at primary and middle/high school levels by August in the year of commencement
+・Year 10 (Pre-IB) entry: Have completed at least 9 years of formal education in elementary, secondary education by August of the year of admission

 Note on Dual-diploma eligibility: All applicants studying for the full three years in the NIC programme are eligible for graduation in both the IB Diploma Programme and Japanese High School Diploma.
 For Applicants entering the NIC programme from Year 11, it cannot be guaranteed that their Year 10 programme of studies, undertaken in another school, will be recognised as meeting the Japanese High School Diploma requirements by the relevant Japanese educational authority.